eformsignen/eformsignen.github.io/_build/html/_sources/help/chapter2.rst.txt

 - **Stamp name**: Enter the name of the stamp.

+- **Category**: Choose an existing category or create a new category.

 - **Description**: Enter the description of the stamp.

 - **Register**: You scan the stamp, upload the image, or create the stamp by clicking the **Register** button.